tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you make an attack with this weapon against an enemy that is invisible or otherwise hidden or obscured, you take no penalties and don’t have a 50% chance to miss.

 **Quirk:** Longs to see the face of the divine.

 ---

+#### Dragon Lance

+Heavy Two-Handed Weapon

+Quick Action

+_Recharge 6+:_ Until the end of your turn, your melee attacks can target nearby enemies.

+**Quirk:** Fears being attacked from above and prefers high places.

+---